New York City Cabaret Law: Criticism and challenges

 The law was heavily criticized both by the general public and from within city government.
+Reporting in The Baffler noted that cabaret violations were often issued through M.A.R.C.H.
+(Multi-Agency Response to Community Hotspots), an NYPD-led multi-agency inspection program targeting nightlife venues and other establishments.

 The limits on types of instruments were ruled unconstitutional in Warren Chiasson v.
 New York City Department of Consumer Affairs, 132 Misc.2d 640 (N.Y.
 County Sup.
 Ct., 1986), and the three-musician limit was found to be unconstitutional in a later decision in the same case in Warren Chiasson v.
 New York City Department of Consumer Affairs, 138 Misc.2d 394 (N.Y.
 County Sup.
 Ct., 1988).
 Although the code was changed to reflect the ruling as to types of instrument, the text to reflect the elimination of the three-musician limit was not corrected in the text of the New York City Administrative Code.

 A broader challenge to the Cabaret Law and New York City's Zoning Resolution under the New York State Constitution was rejected in John Festa v.
 New York City Department of Consumer Affair, 12 Misc.
 3d 466 (Sup.
 Ct.
 NY County 2006), but the court urged legislative review of the law and concluded, "Surely, the Big Apple is big enough to find a way to let people dance."

 In 2015, Brooklyn attorney and bar owner Andrew Muchmore filed a case in the United States District Court for the Eastern District of New York against the law, claiming it violated the First and Fourteenth Amendments of the US Constitution.
 The Muchmore case challenged the Cabaret Law, but neither New York City's Zoning Resolution nor the regulation of dancing by the New York State Liquor Authority.

 In June of 2017, then-New York City Councilmember Rafael Espinal introduced a bill for the full repeal of the regulation citing its oppressive nature on NYC's residents on their rights to dance, the negative impacts on New York City's nighttime economy and its artist communities.